 Introducing turtle graphics

 Luxor includes "turtle graphics".
-This is a way of making drawings by steering a turtle around a drawing surface.
-The turtle holds (somehow) a pen, and, following your instructions, draws lines behind it as it goes.
+This is a way of making drawings by steering an imaginary turtle around a 2D drawing surface.
+The turtle holds (somehow) a pen, and draws lines behind it, as it wanders around the drawing obeying your instructions.

 How to type the turtle emoji

 Luxor's turtles have names.
 You can call your turtles anything.
-But if you like, you can create and name your turtle with a suitable emoji:
+If you like, you can create and name your turtle with a suitable emoji:

 using Luxor